 Graduate School of Religion and Religious Education

 The Graduate School of Religion and Religious Education (GRE) is a global community of teacher-scholar-practitioners that passionately educates for solidarity, service, and justice.
 Drawing on its Jesuit and Catholic traditions, GRE prepares students of diverse religions and spiritualities to put their faith into action.
-On-campus and online programs include master’s degrees in pastoral mental health counseling, Christian spirituality, pastoral studies, religious education, and pastoral care; a Ph.D. in religious education; and a Doctor of Ministry degree.
-Advanced certificate programs include Christian spirituality, faith formation, and spiritual direction.
+On-campus and online programs include master's degrees in mental health counseling and spiritual integration, Christian spirituality, pastoral studies, religious education, and pastoral care; a Ph.D. in religion and practice; and a Doctor of Ministry degree.
+Advanced certificate programs include Christian spirituality, adult faith formation, spiritual direction, and supervision.

 About the GRE Bulletin

 The information in the GRE bulletin serves as a roadmap for the academic, pastoral, spiritual, and professional education of our students.
 It provides an overview of the school's historical roots and educational philosophy, and a guide to academic policies and procedures, as well as a prospectus of the degree and certificate programs.
 It contains instructions, resources, forms, surveys, sample assignments, and schedules that will allow you to navigate through your experience at Fordham University more effectively.

 For all general information regarding the full range of University-wide student services, University regulations and code of conduct, student disciplinary procedures, and policies on sexual harassment, refer to the Fordham University Student Handbook.

 Since the information in the bulletin undergoes periodic revisions, make sure to check this page to access the most up-to-date information.
 Your faculty adviser or the assistant dean will be happy to assist you, if you have any questions or concerns.

 Fordham's Religious Tradition